GoodGuyGregory/vinyl-swarm/README.md

 ## Initialize Database

-After building the project you're ready to add the initial database files to start adding your personal collection.
+After building the project you're ready to add the initial database files to start adding your personal collection. from inside the `vinyl-swarm` directory

 **Create Database Configuration**

-point the project to your newly created database and supply the connection string inside of a `.env` file at the `root` of the project.
+point the project to your newly created database and supply the connection string inside of a `.env` file at the `root` of the project. *ie inside the `vinyl-swarm` directory of this repo*

 **Project Structure Below**

 place the `.env` in the same location.
+This is the Vinyl-Swarm Project contents.

 ```tree
 ├── Cargo.lock